frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 The easiest way to to think about this convolution is as a sliding window of length \\(b\\).
 As in a sliding window, it is easier to keep a running sum, and when sliding the window remove one item from the back and insert a new element at the front.
-The only thing that this does differently is removing the prior to computing the running sum.
+The only thing that this does differently is removing elements prior to computing the running sum.

 Another way to think about a convolution with a rectangle is a convolution with a superposition of step functions.